Introduction

 How Do Different Materials of Lug Nuts and Wheels Influence the Required Torque?

-When it comes to removing lug nuts, the material of both the lug nuts and the wheels plays a crucial role in determining the appropriate torque.
+The material of both the lug nuts and the wheels plays a crucial role in determining the appropriate torque.
 Here are some key considerations:

 To effectively manage torque based on material, consider these best practices:

-- Regular Maintenance: Periodically clean and inspect lug nuts and wheels, especially if they are made of materials susceptible to corrosion or damage.
+- Regular Maintenance: Periodically clean and inspect lug nuts and wheels, especially if they are made from materials susceptible to corrosion or damage.
 This ensures they remain in good condition and reduces the need for excessive torque.

 Conclusion